housna1/selenium-automation-testing/README.md

-# tau-intro-selenium-py
+# selenium-automation-testing
 This repository contains the companion project for the *Introduction to Selenium WebDriver with Python* course taught by [Andrew "Pandy" Knight](https://twitter.com/AutomationPanda) on [Test Automation University](https://testautomationu.applitools.com/).
-During the course, you will build a basic Web UI test automation solution using Python and Selenium WebDriver.
+During the course, I have built a basic Web UI test automation solution using Python and Selenium WebDriver by following Andrews instructions and I've added many other features suggested by him but with no solutions in order to practice more by myself.
+Here are the suggestions added to the project:

-Each chapter will add a new layer to the solution.
-Follow the instructions in this README to code the solution as you take each chapter.
-If you get stuck, refer to the example code in this repository for help.
+    search for different phrases,
+    search by clicking the button instead of typing RETURN click a search result
+    expand "More Results" at the bottom of the result page verify auto-complete suggestions pertain to the search text search by selecting an auto-complete suggestion
+    search a new phrase from the results page do an image search
+    do a video search
+    do a news search
+    change settings
+    change region

 # Setup Instructions